TheMarvelFan/Travelia/README.md

 Before Running the project, please make sure to:
   1. Run com.example.trip_planner.sql as this script will create the required database along with all necessary columns.
-  2. Copy the MySQL JDBC driver jar file to your CATALINA_HOME/lib/ (installation directory of your Tomcat server/lib/).
+  2. Copy the MySQL JDBC driver jar file to your CATALINA_HOME/lib/ (OR installation directory of your Tomcat server/lib/).
 Tomcat will not be able to use the Driver resource otherwise.

 Running the project:<br>
  Step-1: Clone the repository.<br>